mxrtinee/mxrtinee/README.md

 # Hi there 👋, I'm Martin Estrada
 I'm Martin, and I am a Full-Stack Web Developer.
 I really enjoy learning languages and frameworks like React.
 I also enjoy Graphic Design.
 You can checkout my twitter at twitter.com/_martindev or Instagram.com/martin.developer.

-- 🔭 I’m currently working on becoming a Software Engineer
+- 🔭 I’m currently working on becoming a Full Stack Software Engineer
-- 🌱 I’m currently learning Server-Side APIs
+- 🌱 I’m currently learning Object Relational Mapping
-- 📫 How to reach me: info@martinestrada.dev
+- 📫 How to reach me: hello@martinestrada.dev
 - ⚡ Fun fact: I have two dogs, one is named Lucy, she is a white Maltese/Poodle and the other is named Capulina, she is a black Miniauture Poodle.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mxrtinee&label=Profile%20views&color=0e75b6&style=flat" alt="mxrtinee" /> </p>